 Export results to Tableau or Excel from Stata

-This post is part of an updated version of the chapters of the third part of the handbook Poverty and inequality measures in pracitce (2014) internally avaialable at the World Bank intranet.
+This post is part of an updated version of the chapters of the third part of the handbook Poverty and inequality measures in practice internally available at the World Bank intranet.

 Before you learn the “how-to” of exporting results, you need to understand the “what” of data formatting.
-That is, before you start programing, you need to think about the final output.
-In the following sections, we will see two basic “how” methods to store your information, but let’s focus for now on the “what” for now.
+That is, before you start programming, you need to think about the final output.

 country p_25usd_2001 p_40_2001 p_25_2005 p_40_2005 p_25_2010 p_40_2010